-Expatriation & Non-Extradition Countries: US People expatiate from the United States for many different reasons.
-Oftentimes, a person expatriates from the United States because the taxpayer wants to avoid the tax consequences of being a US person — especially as they reach retirement age and do not want the headache of filing US Taxes.
-For some taxpayers — who may be concerned that they might not have exactly walked the straight and narrow “tax-line” during their time as a US person — they want to avoid any possible or potential extradition just in case there is any tax issues down the line.
+US Persons may expatriate from the United States for many different reasons.
+In fact, oftentimes a person expatriates from the United States because the individual simply wants to avoid the tax consequences of being a US person — especially as they reach retirement age and do not want the headache of filing US Taxes.
+For some taxpayers — who may be concerned that they might not have exactly walked the straight and narrow ‘tax line’ during their time as a US person — they want to avoid any possible or potential extradition just in case there are any tax issues down the line.

 Extradition Countries to the U.S.